StarterInc/StackGen/docs/content/posts/2017-03-23/index.md

 INFO: Started Swagger2SpringBoot in 20.395 seconds (JVM running for 38.247)
 ```

-## Accessing the Running Application
+## Step 3: Access the Running Application

 Once launched, your new Starter Ignite application is ready to serve JSON data from then
 RESTful endpoints that were defined in the OpenAPI schema.